freelawproject/free.law/README.md

 Once the generation is done, the content is in the `output` directory.
 If you're writing a draft, it will be in the `output/drafts` folder.

 Feel free to look at the other options the `pelican` command provides.
+Some, like caching, are pretty useful.

 ## Running a development server

-To see the content in Firefox or Chrome or whatever, activate your virtualenv if you're using one, change into the `output` directory, then run:
+To see the content in your browser, run your generation command with:

-    python -m pelican.server
+    --listen --port 8080

-That will run a little server on your laptop, and with it running you can go to http://localhost:8000, where you'll find you have a server running on port 8000.
+That will run a little server on your computer that you can visit at http://localhost:8080.
+When you do, it should look pretty much exactly like what's on https://free.law.

 ## Tweaking the default theme